splashkit/the-programmers-field-guide/src/content/docs/book/part-1-instructions/1-sequence/5-reference/11-2-graphics.md

 | [open_window](https://splashkit.io/api/windows/#open-window) | the title, width, and height of the window | Opens a window for you to draw to. |
 | [clear_screen](https://splashkit.io/api/graphics/#clear-screen) | a color | Clears everything on the current window, making it the indicated color. |
 | [delay](https://splashkit.io/api/utilities/#delay) | an integer | Delays for the number of milliseconds from the argument. |
-These methods have the following declarations.
+These procedures have the following declarations.

 ```c++
 // These need: